 Check out this quick guide of all the things we have talked about that explains the difference between SVG and PNG.

-At the end of the day both files have a spot when crafting with your cutting machine.
-The file type you use really depends on what the project is you are working on.
+At the end of the day, both files have a spot when crafting with your cutting machine.
+The file type you use really depends on the project is you are working on.

-- Working with adhesive or heat transfer vinyl – SVG
+- Adhesive or heat transfer vinyl – SVG

 - Working with stencil vinyl – SVG